yuegeao/calligraphy-work/README.md

 ## Usage

-Click "Start from template" in the Typst web app and search for calligraphyWork.
+Click "Start from template" in the Typst web app and search for hanzi-calligraphy.

 Alternatively, run the following command to create a directory initialized with all necessary files:

 ```
-typst init @preview/calligraphy-work:0.1.0
+typst init @preview/hanzi-calligraphy:0.1.0
 ```

 ### Example Usage